Where a lost tooth is filled in with a porcelain or metal replacement.

 Here are some of our top tips:

 - Make sure the plan covers the country where you live.
 Insurance companies sometimes limit your cover in certain countries.
-Make sure you’ll be fully covered where you and your family live and work.
+Make sure you’ll have full insurance coverage where you and your family live and work.

 - Pick the right plan.
 Health insurance gives you access to private healthcare.
 Your health plan sets the rules and limits of your access.
 That’s why it’s important to find a health plan with the benefits you need.